Laesod/massimoronca.it/_posts/2015-01-24-elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-three.md

 To run the tests use `mix test`.

-And if you find the reason why the interpreter get stuck in an infinite loop running [this brainfuck program](https://github.com/wstucco/elixir-brainfuck/blob/master/test/fixtures/bench.bf), please, [let me know](mailto:massimo@mikamai.com).
+And if you find the reason why the interpreter gets stuck in an infinite loop running [this brainfuck program](https://github.com/wstucco/elixir-brainfuck/blob/master/test/fixtures/bench.bf), please, [let me know](mailto:massimo@mikamai.com).